 35 Things to Pack for a Two-Day Mt.
 Whitney Hike

-You’ve gotten the permit, now what?
+You’ve got the permit, now what?
 What gear do you need to buy?
 How can you save money on gear?
 How heavy should your pack be?
-What should you bring in case of emergency?
+What should you bring in case of an emergency?
 These questions and more are answered below.

 Jump Ahead to a Section Below:

-If you want to read a detailed description of the hike and about tips for camping, timing of the hike and more, check out my post, Everything and Anything You Need to Know for a Two-Day Mt.
+If you want to read a detailed description of the hike and about camping tips, the timing of the hike, and more, check out my post, Everything, and Anything You Need to Know for a Two-Day Mt.
 Whitney Hike.

 For tips on what food to pack, see the separate article here.

 Gear Planning for a 2-day Mt.
 Whitney Hike